Applications for Spring 2023

 General Internship Program Info

-Interns will be paid $15/hour.
-Hours will be negotiated, but candidates should be able to commit at least 10 hours per week unless otherwise noted.
-Internships typically last about four months; exact start and end dates are flexible depending on each intern’s schedule.
+Hours will be negotiated, but candidates should be able to commit a minimum of 10 hours per week (see individual departmental openings for more details on hours).
+Internships typically last about four months; exact start and end dates can be negotiated depending on each intern’s schedule.

-If you have any questions, please email firstname.lastname@example.org and include ‘MITP Fall 2022 Internship’ in the subject.
+If you have any questions, please email firstname.lastname@example.org and include ‘MITP Internship’ in the subject.
 Please do not submit applications via email.

 Books Acquisitions: The Books Acquisitions intern will work in the department responsible for contracting, receiving, and assessing both book proposals and manuscripts for potential publication.
-This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, general data entry into our database, possible long term projects which might include researching permissions or looking into grant funding opportunities, and a variety of other tasks.
+This intern will be responsible for tasks such as general manuscript preparation, general data entry into our database, research on competing titles and potential reviewers, possible long-term projects which might include researching permissions or looking into grant funding opportunities, and a variety of other tasks.
+Regular check-ins and guidance will be provided by two department internship supervisors.
 This is an excellent opportunity to learn about scholarly publishing in a collaborative environment.
 This internship will be 10 hours per week.

 Books Editorial: The Books Editorial internship will provide experience with a variety of editorial tasks, including checking page proofs, editing indexes, proofreading jacket copy, reviewing prepress proofs, and handling corrections for reprints.
 The intern will also learn about the editorial technology that we use at the MIT Press.
 This is an opportunity for college graduates or graduate students who know the basics of copyediting and proofreading to get practical experience in the field, so applicants who have copyediting experience (e.g., school newspaper, literary journal, tutoring at a writing center) and familiarity with the Chicago Manual of Style are strongly preferred.
 The internship is up to 12 hours per week.